 I love the ethics and heavily plant-based diet of a vegan, but I struggle to believe that vegans can get the full spectrum of nutrients that the body needs to thrive.
 Yes, I can hear all the vegans shouting that they can get their omega 3 and B12 from plant based foods, but I question the bio-availability of these nutrients from plant based foods.
 Is your body really absorbing what it needs?

-On the other side we often see paleo converts chowing down on meat 24/7.
+On the other side, we often see paleo converts chowing down on meat 24/7.
 This is a big misconception about the Paleo diet, and it is certainly not how our ancestors ate.
-The paleo style of eating puts an emphasis of ethically raised animal meat, eggs, nuts, seeds, fruits, vegetables and healthy oils.
-However some paleo converts don’t quite eat enough vegetables, especially if they are watching their carbohydrates.
+The paleo style of eating puts an emphasis on ethically raised animal meat, eggs, nuts, seeds, fruits, vegetables and healthy oils.
+However, some paleo converts don’t quite eat enough vegetables, especially if they are watching their carbohydrates.

 So a Pegan diet is one that is primarily plant-based, meaning lots of fresh seasonal vegetables, eggs, nuts, seeds, healthy fats with moderate amounts of legumes and fruit and occasional gluten-free grains.
 Combine this with small amounts of pasture raised, grass-fed animal meat and a perfect diet is born.

 So how much meat?
 I say a palm-sized portion of meat 1-2 times per day or a couple of eggs will supply your body with the protein that it needs.
 Of course, if you are very active or an athlete, you would need a more specific nutrition plan.
 When we consume too much protein our body converts it to glucose and it can then be turned into body fat for storage.